KishorKumar0/Digital-VLSI-SoC-Design-and-Planning/README.md

 Design for Test (DFT) is a methodology used in digital circuit design to enhance testability, ensuring defects can be detected efficiently during manufacturing.

-A. **Key DFT Techniques**
+1. **Key DFT Techniques**
     1. **Scan Insertion**
        - Converts flip-flops into scan-enabled flip-flops, forming a scan chain.
        - Facilitates controlled testing by shifting test patterns in and out.

     2. **Automatic Test Pattern Generation (ATPG)**
        - Generates test vectors to maximize fault detection.
        - Reduces the need for manual test pattern creation.

     3. **Test Patterns Compaction**
        - Reduces the number of test vectors while maintaining fault coverage.
        - Optimizes test time and memory usage.

     4. **Fault Coverage**
        - Measures how many faults can be detected using a given test pattern.
        - Higher fault coverage ensures better defect detection.

     5. **Fault Simulation**
        - Simulates circuit behavior with faults to validate the effectiveness of test patterns.
        - Helps assess how well the design can be tested in real-world scenarios.

-B. **DFT Block Diagram Explanation**
+2. **DFT Block Diagram Explanation**
 The diagram illustrates a **scan-based DFT architecture**, where:
     - **Flip-flops** are connected in a scan chain to enable shift operations.
     - **Combinational Logic** is tested by applying and capturing test patterns.
     - **sin (scan-in) & sout (scan-out)** are used to load and read test patterns.
     - **Clock & TCK (Test Clock)** control the scan shifting process.

 #### **Physical Implementation (PnR)**

 **Physical Implementation** is the process of converting a synthesized netlist into a fully placed and routed layout that meets design constraints.
 It is also referred to as **Place and Route (PnR)** and is an automated process handled by tools like **OpenROAD**.

-A. **Key Steps in Physical Implementation**
+1. **Key Steps in Physical Implementation**
     1. **Floor & Power Planning**
        - Defines chip dimensions and block placements.
        - Allocates power rails to ensure proper power distribution.

     2. **Decoupling Capacitor & Tap Cell Insertion**
        - **Decoupling Capacitors:** Help reduce noise and voltage fluctuations.
        - **Tap Cells:** Ensure well connections to prevent latch-up issues.

 3. **Placement (Global & Detailed)**
        - **Global Placement:** Determines approximate locations of cells.
        - **Detailed Placement:** Optimizes locations considering legal placement rules.

 4. **Post-Placement Optimization**
        - Refines placement to improve **timing, power, and area (PPA)**.
        - Resolves congestion issues.

 5. **Clock Tree Synthesis (CTS)**
        - Ensures balanced clock distribution across the design.
        - Minimizes **clock skew and insertion delay**.

 6. **Routing (Global & Detailed)**
        - **Global Routing:** Plans routing paths without specific layer assignments.
        - **Detailed Routing:** Assigns specific metal layers and ensures **Design Rule Check (DRC)** compliance.

+#### **Logic Equivalence Check (LEC)**

+**Logic Equivalence Check (LEC)** is a formal verification process used to ensure that modifications to a netlist do not alter its intended functionality.

+1. **Why LEC is Required?**
+During the **physical implementation** phase, certain modifications occur:
+    - **Clock Tree Synthesis (CTS):** Adjusts the netlist to balance clock distribution.
+    - **Post-Placement Optimization:** Further modifies the netlist to improve **timing, area, and power**.

+These changes can potentially introduce functional mismatches.
+LEC verifies that the logical behavior remains **unchanged**.

+2. **How LEC Works?**
+    1. **Compares Pre- and Post-Modified Netlists:**
+       - Takes the original synthesized netlist as a reference.
+       - Compares it against the netlist after **CTS or placement optimizations**.
+    2. **Formal Verification:**
+       - Uses mathematical proofs to confirm **functional equivalence**.
+       - Ensures that optimizations did not introduce unintended logic changes.

+3. **LEC Tools**
+- **Yosys** (Open-source tool for logic synthesis and verification).
+- Industry-standard tools like **Conformal LEC** (Cadence) and **FormalPro** (Siemens EDA).